Choose another writer in this calendar:

 pseudonym Lea Karvonen, introduced the Famous Five to young Finnish

 readers in 1956 with Viisikko aarresaarella (Five on a Treasure Island).

-For further reading: Enid Blyton: A Biography by Paula Whiteside (2012); Enid Blyton: The Biography by Barbara Stoney (2011); The Routledge Companion to Children's Literature, ed. by David Rudd (2010); Looking for Enid: The Mysterious and Inventive Life of Enid Blyton by Duncan McClaren (2007); Beatrix Potter to Harry Potter by Julia Eccleshare (2002); Enid Blyton by George Greenfield (1998); A Childhood at Green Gedges by Imogen Smallwood (1989); The Enid Blyton Story by Bob Mullan (1987); The Blyton Phenomenon by S.G.
+For further reading: The Real Enid Blyton by Nadia Cohen (2018); Enid Blyton: A Biography by Paula Whiteside (2012); Enid Blyton: The Biography by Barbara Stoney (2011); Enid Blyton, and Her Enchantment with Dorset by Andrew Norman (2010); The Routledge Companion to Children's Literature, ed. by David Rudd (2010); Looking for Enid: The Mysterious and Inventive Life of Enid Blyton by Duncan McClaren (2007); Beatrix Potter to Harry Potter by Julia Eccleshare (2002); Enid Blyton by George Greenfield (1998); A Childhood at Green Gedges by Imogen Smallwood (1989); The Enid Blyton Story by Bob Mullan (1987); The Blyton Phenomenon by S.G.
 Ray (1982); Enid Blyton by Barbara Stoney (1974); The Story of My Life by Enid Blyton (1952) - Suomeksi Blytonilta on käännetty kymmeniä Viisikkoja ja muita kirjoja.
 Other famous juvenile or children's book writers after WW II: Astrid Lindgren, Tove Jansson

 The Famous Five / translations into Finnish: